alexmacarthur/macarthur-me-gatsby/src/posts/2020-07-15-dont-feel-bad-about-using-xmlhttprequest.md

 ## Why XMLHttpRequest Made Sense

-Given all that aforementioned context, a few key perks surfaced as a result of switching to `XMLHttpRequest`.
+Given all that aforementioned context, a few notable perks surfaced as a result of switching to `XMLHttpRequest`.

 ### 1. Less code shipped.

 Being so old-school in terms of making HTTP requests, [browser support](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest#Browser_compatibility) isn't even remotely a concern.
-By using it, I can avoid loading those any polyfills still required to use `fetch` in IE, saving me about ~4kb of bundled code (assuming I would've used these two pretty good polyfills I came across):
+By using it, teams can avoid loading those any polyfills still required to use `fetch` in IE, saving about ~4kb of bundled code (assuming teams would've used these two pretty good polyfills I came across):

 |Polyfill|Size (minified)|Size (minified + gzipped)|
 |---|---|---|